yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 rpm2cpio /rust/storage/hackintosh/edk2.git-ovmf-x64-0-20171030.b3082.g710d9e69fa.noarch.rpm  | sudo cpio -idmv
 ```

-##Creating a virtual disk for installation
+## Creating a virtual disk for installation

 We need to use qemu-img to create a disk file to install macOS to.
-Change 90G, to however big or small you like.
+Change 90G, to however big or small you want your virtual machine's drive size to be.

 ```
 cd /where/you/want/the/disk/to/be
 qemu-img create -f qcow2 macoshd.img 90G
 ```
+(`-f qcow2` compresses the disk image.
+If you wanted, you could always create a raw file using the option `-f raw` instead, and you would have a 90GB file on your disk.
+After that, don't forget to modify your macos.xml file.
+Delete the whole line that says `qcow2` in the macos.xml file.)

 ## Configuring libvirt
 First add yourself as a user of libvirt: